Human Resources - Benefits

 Good dental health is important to your overall well-being.
 At the same time, we need different levels of dental treatment.
 It is for this reason that the Institute offers staff two dental plan options through MetLife: The DMO Plan and the PPO Plan.
 The MetLife DMO Dental Insurance requires that you receive services from a participating dentist.
 Services are provided with $5.00 co-pay per visit at negotiated, discounted rates in the DMO.
 MetLife PPO Dental Insurance allows you to receive services from any dentist.
 After satisfying a $50 annual deductible, MetLife will reimburse you 50% - 100% of the usual charges for the services received, depending on the procedure, up to a maximum of $1,500.00.

 MetLife Dental Insurance Website Link (www.metlife.com/dental)

 MetLife Dental Insurance Claim Form (https://eforms.metlife.com/wcm8/PDFFiles/3226.pdf)

-By redirecting a portion of your salary into Benefits Expense Accounts, you have the opportunity to pay for insurance premiums, out-of-pocket medical and dental expenses, and certain dependent care expenses with money that is not taxed.
+By redirecting a portion of your salary into a Flexible Spending Account, you have the opportunity to pay for insurance premiums, out-of-pocket medical and dental expenses, and certain dependent care expenses with money that is not taxed.
 Over-the-counter medications are also eligible for reimbursement with a prescription from your physician.
 Every November you are given the opportunity of choosing a new amount to allocate to these accounts for the following calendar year.
-The Medical Reimbursement Flexible Benefit Account and Transportation Benefits Plan are administered externally by Cbiz, while the Dependent Care Account is administered by the Human Resources Office.
+The Flexible Spending Account is administered externally by Cbiz.
 Please note that Cbiz charges $5.00 to replace a lost or stolen card.